About Us

 Our Mission

-Our story began with a simple question: What if travel could be more than just seeing new places?
-From that spark, Go With Khaya was born — dedicated to meaningful travel, authentic experiences, comfort and service while making a positive impact.
-We want to create journeys that are personal, purposeful, and unforgettable, where every adventure leaves a positive mark not just on the traveller, but on the communities and environments we support.
+Our story began with a simple question: what if travel could be more than just visiting new places?
+From that idea, Go With Khaya was created to offer meaningful travel experiences built on authentic connection, comfort and responsible impact.
+We design journeys that are personal, purposeful and memorable, where travellers engage with local communities and environments in a respectful and lasting way.
+Every experience aims to leave a positive impact — not only on the traveller, but also on the people and projects we support.

 Our History